• Skip to primary navigation

 April 11, 2021 Erica Robyn 6 Comments

-Dear Laura by Gemma Amor is a heartbreaking and blood boiling tale about a girl whose life changed in the blink of an eye one morning when she was just thirteen.
+Dear Laura by Gemma Amor is a heartbreaking and blood-boiling tale about a girl whose life changed in the blink of an eye one morning when she was just thirteen.
 Since then, she has been receiving creepy letters…

 Let’s dive in!

-My Thoughts on Dear Laura by Gemma Amor
+My Thoughts on Dear Laura by Gemma Amor –

 This tale jumps between the present and the past, each chapter giving us more information to show the whole story.
 The center of the tale, are the letters that Laura receives from a man that she only knows as X. With promises to give her information if she plays along with his sick and twisted games, Laura does what she thinks is right, only to get sucked deeper and deeper in this tangled web, unable to tell anyone else what is going on.

 Readers are sure to go on a wild ride of emotion while reading this story.
-With each chapter, you’ll dive deeper into the depths of Laura’s despair and have a better understanding for how she ended up doing what she is doing in the present.
+With each chapter, you’ll dive deeper into the depths of Laura’s despair and have a better understanding of how she ended up doing what she is doing in the present.

 My heart broke for this poor woman with every event that she was forced to live through.
 I cannot imagine being in her shoes!
 What occurred when she was thirteen was traumatic enough, but it just got worse from there.